×

 What do expats in English Harbour appreciate most about the local culture?

 "Expats in English Harbour, often appreciate the friendly and welcoming nature of the local people, who are always ready to help and make newcomers feel at home.
 They also enjoy the relaxed and laid-back lifestyle, which is a stark contrast to the hustle and bustle of city life.
 The rich history and heritage of the area, particularly its maritime history, is another aspect that expats find fascinating.
 The local cuisine, which is a blend of Caribbean flavors and international influences, is also highly appreciated.
 Expats also love the vibrant local music and dance scene, which includes traditional folk dances and contemporary styles.
 The beautiful natural environment, with its stunning beaches and tropical landscapes, is another major draw for expats.
-Lastly, the sense of community and the numerous local festivals and events that take place throughout the year are also highly valued by expats living in English Harbour," commented one expat who made the move to English Harbour.
+Lastly, the sense of community and the numerous local festivals and events that take place throughout the year are also highly valued by expats living in English Harbour," wrote a member in English Harbour.

 What do expats find most challenging?